OmerBhatti/django-extra-fields/README.md

-# django-extra-fields
+# django-extra-model-fields

-`django-extra-fields` is a Django package that allows you to attach and manage additional fields on any model dynamically.
+`django-extra-model-fields` is a Django package that allows you to attach and manage additional fields on any model dynamically.
 This package is designed to be simple and flexible, enabling you to add key-value pairs to any Django model without modifying the original model structure.

 ## Features